 Skills Programme: A selection (portion) of Unit Standards that can result in a qualification.

 Apprenticeship: A route for learning whereby a learner registers as an apprentice with CETA on an artisan trade qualification and spends between 2 and 4 years on an apprenticeship contract linked to a competency based modular learning programme that ends in a trade test.

-RPL: A learner that registers for the Recognition of Prior Learning for artisan trade qualification will compile a portfolio of evidence that is assessed.
+RPL: A learner that registers for the Recognition of Prior Learning for an artisan trade qualification, will compile a portfolio of evidence that is assessed.
 Certification occurs at the successful assessment and moderation of the portfolio of evidence.